greg-raven/Uncommon-Sense/_drafts/all.md

 Criminal justice was originally intended to protect society from the lawbreaker.
 By the time the Warren Court had finished with it, its chief function was to protect the lawbreaker from society.
 Needless to say, the Court’s exaggerated magnification of criminal rights worked directly to the advantage of minorities that shelter criminal castes within their ranks.
 Wilmot Robertson

 We have what is known as the Federal Reserve Bank System.
 That system is not owned by the Government.
-Many people think that it is because it says ‘Federal Reserve.’
+Many people think that it is because it says “Federal Reserve.”
 It belongs to private banks, private corporations.
 So we have farmed out to the Federal Reserve Banking System that which is owned exclusively, wholly, one hundred percent to the private banks — we have farmed out to them the privilege of issuing the Government’s money!
 Wright Patman

 The dollar represents a one dollar debt to the Federal Reserve System.
 The Federal Reserve Banks create money out of thin air to buy Government Bonds from the U.S. Treasury … and has created out of nothing a … debt which the American people are obliged to pay with interest.
 Wright Patman

-Glory is fleeting, but obscurity is forever. “
+Glory is fleeting, but obscurity is forever.
+Napoleon Bonaparte
-- Napoleon Bonaparte (1769-1821)

-Don’t be so humble -- you are not that great. “
+Don’t be so humble -- you are not that great.
+Golda Meir
-- Golda Meir (1898-1978) to a visiting diplomat

-His ignorance is encyclopedic”
+His ignorance is encyclopedic.
+Abba Eban
-- Abba Eban (1915-)

-If a man does his best, what else is there?”
-- General George S. Patton (1885-1945)
+If a man does his best, what else is there?
+George S. Patton

-Not everything that can be counted counts, and not everything that counts can be counted. “
+Not everything that can be counted counts, and not everything that counts can be counted.
+Albert Einstein
-- Albert Einstein (1879-1955)

-Only two things are infinite, the universe and human stupidity, and I’m not sure about the former. “
-- Albert Einstein (1879-1955)
+Only two things are infinite, the universe and human stupidity, and I’m not sure about the former.
+Albert Einstein (1879-1955)

-A lie gets halfway around the world before the truth has a chance to get its pants on. “
-- Sir Winston Churchill (1874-1965)
+A lie gets halfway around the world before the truth has a chance to get its pants on.
+Sir Winston Churchill (1874-1965)

-I find that the harder I work, the more luck I seem to have. “
-- Thomas Jefferson (1743-1826)
+I find that the harder I work, the more luck I seem to have.
+Thomas Jefferson (1743-1826)

-Each problem that I solved became a rule which served afterwards to solve other problems. “
-- Rene Descartes (1596-1650), “Discours de la Methode”
+Each problem that I solved became a rule which served afterwards to solve other problems.
+Rene Descartes (1596-1650), “Discours de la Methode”

 Moral indignation is jealousy with a halo.”
 - H. G. Wells (1866-1946)